 We are located at 847 Orleans Rd (Route 28) in North Chatham MA 02650.Click here for map & general information

 We have been able to build CMMC with the ongoing support of our members and friends.
 Membership opportunities continue: Become a Member of CMMC and enjoy the benefit of admissions, plus special member events.

 See our Join Us -> Membership page for more information.

-The building is commonly referred to as Hotel Nautilus from its days used by the RCA staff and the Navy in WWII.
+The building is commonly referred to as Hotel Nautilus from its days as a hotel while the rest of the Marconi complex was being completed in 1914.
+Later it was used by the early RCA staff and the Navy in WWII.
 The first floor will be converted into expanded exhibit space, education center, meeting space, archival space and administrative space.

 Click here for Chronicle Article, March 14, 2013.
 [Cape Cod Chronicle, used with permission]